The number of $C_{2l}$-free graphs: The balanced Erd o o s-Simonovits conjecture for even cycles

-and that $\sum_{u \in A_i} |\R(i,j)_{0,i}[x \to u]| \le \big( C \eps(t)kn^{1/\ell} \big)^i$, since $\R(i,j)_{0,i} \subset \Q_{0,i}$, and so we have at most $C \eps(t)kn^{1/\ell}$ choices at each step.
+and that $\sum_{u \in A_i} |\R(i,j)_{0,i}[x \to u]| \le \big( C \eps(t)kn^{1/\ell} \big)^i$, since $\R(i,j)_{0,i} \subset \Q_{0,i}$ and so we have at most $C \eps(t)kn^{1/\ell}$ choices at each step.
 Hence, if $|\R(i,j)| \ge (1/4t^2) \big( C \eps(t)kn^{1/\ell} \big)^j$, then there must exist a vertex $u \in A_i$ such that

-since $j - i \le t - 1$, and therefore $\eps(t)^{j-i} \gg t^3 \cdot \eps(j-i)$.
+since $2 \le s \le t - 1$, and therefore $C \eps(t)^{s} \ge 8t^3 \cdot \eps(s)$.
 We will show that $t(u) < t(x)$.

 To do so, we will apply Lemma~\ref{lem:paths_to_concentrated_nbd} to the collection $\R(i,j)_{i,j}[u \to A_j]$.
-The inequality~\eqref{eq:Rpaths:utoBj} gives us a lower bound on the number of paths, and the branching factor follows from the definition of $\Q$; however, we also require an upper bound on the size of the set
+Recall that $s \ge 2$, and note that the required bounds on the number of paths and the branching factor follow from~\eqref{eq:Rpaths:utoBj} and the definition of $\Q$ respectively.
+However, we also require an upper bound on the size of the set

 that is, the set of end-vertices of the paths in $\R(i,j)$ whose $i$th vertex is $u$.
 Observe that, since each pair $(u,u_j)$ is unbalanced, we have